mhwlng/kiosk-server/README.md

 In this situation, scrolling the chromium browser with your finger does not work.
 (It acts like a mouse, so you must drag on the scrollbar with your finger, to scroll.)

+On Trixie, I changed : control center \ screens \ HDMI-A-1 \ Touchscreen \ Mode \ Multitouch (The default was Mouse Emulation)

+Note, that I don't always see the touchscreen option, after every reboot or shutdown+power up.
+In that case, the mouse emulation is back.
+I don't know why...

-So, I switched to the wayland + wayfire combination:
+On Bookworm, I switched to the wayland + wayfire combination.
+(This option doesn't exist anymore on Trixie):

 ```
 sudo raspi-config